hyperledger/besu-docs/docs/Tutorials/Contracts/Deploying-Contracts.md

 This tutorial shows you how to deploy smart contracts as transactions to a network.

-You can use the [Developer Quickstart](../Developer-Quickstart.md) to rapidly generate local blockchain networks.

 ## Prerequisites

-* A [private network](../Examples/Private-Network-Example.md) if deploying a public contract.
+This tutorial requires a local blockchain network.
+You can use the [Developer Quickstart](../Developer-Quickstart.md) to rapidly generate one.

-* A [privacy-enabled network](../Privacy/Configuring-Privacy.md) if deploying a private contract (Public contracts can also be deployed on privacy-enabled networks).
+If deploying a private contract, enable privacy on the network (public contracts can also be deployed on privacy-enabled networks).

 ## Using `eth_sendSignedTransaction`